dcunha95/VRPSolverInstall/README.md

 # VRPSolverInstall

-This repository is designed as a series of scripts to assist new users in installing VRPSolver on Windows with WSL (Windows Subsystem for Linux)
+This repository is designed as a series of scripts to assist new users in installing VRPSolver.
+The workflow is designed for installation via WSL (Windows Subsystem for Linux) on Windows, although it might also find use for dedicated linux users (dual-boot or similar).

-## Basic Usage
+## Basic Usage (Windows)

 1. **Save the script** as `part1_wsl_setup.ps1`
 2. **Run PowerShell as Administrator**